-John Embry Chief Investment Strategist, SAM
+John Embry Chief Investment Strategist, SAM LP

-John Embry joined SAM as Chief Investment Strategist in March of 2003 as a member of SAM's investment team with a focus on the Sprott Gold and Precious Minerals Fund and the Sprott Strategic Offshore Gold Fund, Ltd. John is known as an industry expert in precious metals, has researched the gold sector for over 30 years and has accumulated industry experience as a portfolio management specialist since 1963.
+John Embry joined SAMI as Chief Investment Strategist in March of 2003 as a member of SAM LP's investment team with a focus on the Sprott Gold and Precious Minerals Fund, John is known as an industry expert in precious metals, has researched the gold sector for over 30 years and has accumulated industry experience as a portfolio management specialist since 1963.
 John began his investment career with Great-West Life Assurance Corporation where he advanced from stock selection analyst to Portfolio Manager and Vice-President of Pension Investments over a term of 23 years.
 John then left to become a partner at United Bond and Share, an investment counselling firm which was acquired by Royal Bank in 1987.
-John was Vice-President, Equities and Portfolio Manager at RBC Global Investment Management where he oversaw \$5 billion in assets, including the flagship Royal

-Canadian Equity Fund and the Royal Precious Metals Fund.
+John was Vice-President, Equities and Portfolio Manager at RBC Global Investment Management where he oversaw \$5 billion in assets, including the flagship Royal Canadian Equity Fund and the Royal Precious Metals Fund.
 John graduated from the University of Manitoba with a Bachelor of Commerce degree.

-Peter J. Hodson, CFA Senior Portfolio Manager, SAM
+Peter J. Hodson, CFA Senior Portfolio Manager, SAM LP

-Peter Hodson joined SAM in January 2006 and is currently the Lead Portfolio Manager for the Sprott Growth Fund.
-Peter has over 22 years of experience in the investment industry.
+Peter Hodson joined SAMI in January 2006 and is currently the lead Portfolio Manager for the Sprott Growth Fund.
+Peter has over 23 years of experience in the investment industry.
 Peter began his career as a Managing Director with Dominion Bond Rating Service, and later became Associate Director of Equities at Mutual Asset Management where he managed over \$1 billion in assets in its small cap fund.
 He later joined Synergy Mutual Funds in 1997 and moved to CI Investments when it acquired Synergy in 2003.
 Peter worked for Waterfall Investments Inc. for a period before returning to CI in 2005.
 At CI, he was Vice President Portfolio Management where he was responsible for overseeing the management of various funds.
 Peter graduated with a Bachelor of Arts in Economics from the University of Western Ontario in 1985 and received his Chartered Financial Analyst designation in 1991.

-Jamie Horvat, LIFA Senior Portfolio Manager, SAM
+Jamie Horvat, LIFA Senior Portfolio Manager, SAM LP

-Jamie Horvat joined the Corporation in January 2008 with a focus on the Sprott Gold and Precious Minerals Fund.
-Prior to joining the Corporation, Jamie was co-manager of the Canadian Small Cap, Global Resources, Canadian Resources and Precious Metals funds at AGF Management Limited.
+Jamie Horvat joined SAMI in January 2008 with a focus on the Sprott Gold and Precious Minerals Fund.
+In September, 2008, Jamie, along with Charles Oliver, started the Sprott All Cap Fund.
+In 2009, Jamie and Charles also assumed lead portfolio manager responsibilities on the Sprott Global Equity Fund and the Opportunities group of Funds.
+Prior to joining the Corporation, Jamie was a co-manager of the Canadian Small Cap, Global Resources, Canadian Resources and Precious Metals funds at AGF Management Limited.
 He was also the Associate Portfolio Manager of the AGF Canadian Growth Equity Fund, as well as an instrumental contributor to a number of structured products and institutional mandates while at AGF.
 He joined AGF in 2004 as a Canadian Equity Analyst with a special focus on Canadian and Global resources, as well as Canadian small cap companies.
 Prior to joining AGF he spent five years at another large Canadian mutual fund company as an Investment Analyst.
 Jamie holds a diploma in Mechanical Engineering Technology (honours) from Mohawk College, and an Honours B.Comm from McMaster University.
 He is a member of the International Research Association and is a Licensed International Financial Analyst.
 He is also a member of the Ontario Association of Certified Engineering Technicians & Technologists, as well as the Toronto CFA Society and the CFA Institute.

-Peter Imhof Investment Strategist, SAM
+Peter Imhof Investment Strategist, SAM LP